 |Leaks||No IP, DNS & WebRTC||No IP, DNS & WebRTC||No IP, DNS & WebRTC||No IP, DNS & WebRTC||No IP, DNS & WebRTC||No IP, DNS & WebRTC|

-What is a VPN Kill Switch & How Does it Work?
+What is a Kill Switch & How Do Kill Switches Work?

-Unfortunately, frequent VPN disconnections may spoil your fun a great if you cannot access your desired geo-restricted content.
+Unfortunately, frequent VPN disconnections may spoil your fun greatly if you cannot access your desired geo-restricted content.
 Therefore, you should perform some tweaks to overcome VPN disconnection issues timely.

 Here is the list of major reasons that do not allow your VPN services to work properly: